In my work I move fluently between sculpture, photography, applied arts and the design of stools.

 Artistic duo VN Jaeger & Schwarzwald with Helga Em Schwarzwald - partner and counter spirit.

-Visit us at our artist run Gallery STŌL: Thursday 11am - 7pm.
+Visit us at our artist run Gallery STŌL: Thursday and Friday, 11am - 7pm.

 Closed on holidays.